 China-EU summit resumes after five-year hiatus, but relations remain strained

-European Council President Charles Michel and President of the European Commission Ursula von der Leyen in Beijing met with Chinese leader Xi Jinping for a chilly talks in Beijing. / bne IntelliNews
+European Council President Charles Michel and President of the European Commission Ursula von der Leyen in Beijing met with Chinese leader Xi Jinping for chilly talks in Beijing. / bne IntelliNews

 By Ben Aris in Berlin